-Asbestos is a naturally occurring mineral group that can be found in rock formations.
-Being strong, highly fire resistant and offering good insulation properties made it a building material of choice.
-Asbestos was mined right here in Australia; so was easily available and commonly used in many building materials prior to 1990.
-Unfortunately, asbestos is now widely known to be a primary cause of lung disease and cancer when inhaled.
-Odourless, tasteless and invisible to the human eye, soft loose ‘friable’ asbestos materials are considered incredibly dangerous.
+Asbestos is a naturally occurring mineral that used to be a building material of choice up to the mid-1980s because it was strong, highly fire-resistant and offered good insulation.
+But asbestos is now widely known to be a health risk if inhaled.
+Odourless, tasteless and invisible to the human eye, soft and loose ‘friable’ asbestos materials are considered incredibly dangerous.

-While asbestos may once have been categorized by colour or quality; there is only one major distinction currently used for asbestos.
+Asbestos was once categorised by colour or quality, but there is only one major distinction used for asbestos now.

 Asbestos is either:

-- ‘Non-friable’, which is solid and not considered dangerous or
+- ‘Non-friable’ - solid and not considered dangerous

-- ‘Friable’, soft, loose, crumbly, and apt to become dangerously inhalable asbestos dust.
+- ‘Friable’ - soft, loose, crumbly and can become dangerously inhalable asbestos dust

 If you have health concerns regarding asbestos or you wish to register a complaint regarding asbestos removals, please see our health and safety section for details: Health and Safety: Asbestos.

 Encountering Asbestos during Renovation or Demolition

 Loose (friable) asbestos was used in some kinds of:

 Corrugated ‘fibro’ cement, produced containing non-friable asbestos, was also regularly used to cover roofs or underneath tiles.
 ‘Fibro’ can also, and frequently does, become ‘friable’, crumbly and loose after years of weathering and hail, wind, water and sun damage.